What are the benefits of Cheakamus Community Forest?

-Community forests give communities jurisdiction over their forested lands.
-The goals and strategies employed in each of British Columbia’s more than 50 community forests reflect the values and priorities of its managing community.
-The Cheakamus Community Forest is managed by a society comprised of three equal regional government partners, the Resort Municipality of Whistler, Lil’wat and Squamish First Nations.
+Community forests give communities significant jurisdiction over their forested lands.
+The goals and strategies employed in each of British Columbia’s more than 60 community forests reflect the values and priorities of its managing community.
+The Cheakamus Community Forest is managed by a society comprised of three equal regional government partners, the Resort Municipality of Whistler, Lil’wat Nation and Squamish Nation.

 - The CCF is able to control the way logging will occur with consideration to recreation, cultural values and sustainability goals, such as protecting viewsheds, watersheds and old growth forest.